Connecting the world and beyond

 Introduction

-The ITU-T Study Group 5 Regional Group for Africa was created in 2009 in accordance with WTSA Resolution 54 (Regional groups of study groups of the ITU Telecommunication Standardization Sector), Resolution 72 (Measurement and assessment concerns related to human exposure to electromagnetic fields), Resolution 73 (Information and communication technologies, environment, climate change, circular economy and Resolution 79 (The role of telecommunications / information and communication technology in handling and controlling e-waste from telecommunication and information technology equipment and methods of treating it).
-The topics under SG5 cover the following: electromagnetic environment, human exposure to electromagnetic field (EMF), e-waste and circular economy, achieving energy efficiency, smart energy and utilizing ICTs for climate change;
+The ITU-T Study Group 5 Regional Group for Africa was created in 2009 in accordance with WTSA Resolution 54 on “Creation of regional groups” (Rev. New Delhi, 2024), Resolution 72 on “Measurement and assessment concerns related to human exposure to electromagnetic fields” (Rev. New Delhi, 2024), Resolution 73 on “Information and communication technologies, environment, climate change and circular economy” (Rev. New Delhi, 2024) and Resolution 79 “Role of telecommunications/information and communication technologies in handling and controlling e-waste from telecommunication and information technology equipment and methods of treating it” (Rev. New Delhi, 2024).
+The topics under SG5 cover the following: electromagnetic compatibility (EMC), resistibility and lightning protection, soft error caused by particle radiations, human exposure to electromagnetic fields (EMF), circular economy and e‑waste management, ICTs related to the environment, energy efficiency, clean energy and sustainable digitalization for climate actions.

 Objectives